-(346) $g(S \text{ and } T) = g(S) \cap g(T)$
+(404) $g(S \text{ and } T) = g(S) \cap g(T)$

-This suggests that the meaning of /and/ is actually \cap .
+This suggests that we take the meaning of /and/ to be exactly \cap so that one may wonder what it is I am saying here.
 Notice however that \cap is a formal symbol which has the meaning that we have given it; /and/ on the other hand is a word of English whose meaning we want to describe.
 Thus, to say that /and/ means \cap is actually to say something meaningful!
 In the same way we can say that the meaning of /or/ is the following function and that the meaning of $/if/\cdots/then/$ is the function

-$$(347) \qquad \begin{array}{c|c} \cup & 0 & 1 \\ \hline 0 & 0 & 1 \\ 1 & 1 & 1 \end{array}$$
+$$(405) \qquad \frac{\cup 0 \ 1}{0 \ 0 \ 1} \\ 1 \ 1 \ 1$$

-$$(348) \qquad \frac{\to \ 0 \ 1}{0 \ 1 \ 1} \\ 1 \ 0 \ 1$$
+$$(406) \qquad \frac{\rightarrow \ 0 \ 1}{0 \ 1 \ 1} \\ 1 \ 0 \ 1$$

 This takes a while to understand.
 We claim that a sentence of the form /if S then T/ is true if either S is false or T is true.
 Often, people understand such a sentence as saying that S must be true exactly when T is true.
-But this is an error.
+But this is not so.
+(It is an error of fact, to be sure; I am not claiming the meaning of /if·then/ ought to be different from what it is.
+I am claiming that people do factually use /if··· then/ in that way.
+However, it is known that the meaning of /if·· then is a complex affair.)
 For example, suppose I order a book at the bookstore and they say to me

+'''

-(349) If the book arrives next week, we shall notify you.
+(407) If the book arrives next week, we shall notify you.

+'''

 Then if the book indeed arrives and they do not notify me they have issued a false promise.
 On the other hand, if it does not arrive and still they notify me (saying that it hasn't arrived yet), that is still alright.
 To give another example: in mathematics there are lots of theorems which say: 'if the Riemann hypothesis is true then...'.
 The point is that nobody really knows if Riemann's hypothesis is actually true.
 (If you have a proof, you will be famous in no time!)
 But the theorems will remain true no matter which way the hypothesis is eventually decided.
-To see why this is so notice that we have said that
+To see how this follows in our setup notice that we have said that

-(350) $g(if S \text{ then } T) = g(S) \rightarrow g(T)$
+(408) $g(if S \text{ then } T) = g(S) \rightarrow g(T)$

 This means that if S then T is true if either S is false (that is, g(S) = 0) or T is true (that is g(T) = 1).
-Why it is that people consider a sentence of the form /if S then T to say the same as /S if and only if T/ still needs to be explained.
+Why it is that people consider a sentence of the form /if S then T/ to say the same as /S if and only if T/ still needs to be explained.
 Part of the explanation is pragmatic.
+It comes from analysing two things: the utterance situation, and the language system.
+The utterance situation defines in which way we talk and how we actually use language.
+If talking 'mathematics' the meaning of /if... then/ has a meaning that is fixed by convention in a way it is not in ordinary talk.
+Thus the example of Riemann conjecture was misleading: it showed us not what /if... then/ ordinarily means, but rather what it means in mathematical discourse.
+The second aspect comes down to looking at communication as a strategic game using language.
+The actual utterance meanings are derived from the standard meanings, they are parasitic on the latter.
+This has the unfortunate consequence that the utterance meaning may confuse us about the semantic meaning.
+We shall not discuss the any further, though.